connext/documentation/docs/developers/guides/sdk/cross-chain-transfer.md

 ### 5. Track the `xcall`

-We can use the transaction `hash` from the transaction receipt we logged above to track the status of this `xcall` by following instructions here.
+We can use the transaction `hash` from the transaction receipt we logged above to track the status of this `xcall` by following these instruction.

 [Tracking an xcall](../xcall-status)

-After the transfer shows up on the Optimism-Goerli side, the freshly transferred tokens should show up in the destination wallet.
+After the transfer shows up on the Optimism-Goerli side, the transferred tokens should show up in the destination wallet.